 In fact, up to 50% of people with hep C also have fatty liver disease.
 “We believe that the hepatitis virus itself does something to the metabolism of fats within the liver that can lead to more fat deposition,” he says.

 This increased risk might have something to do with your particular strain—or genotype—of hep C virus.
 “If a patient with hepatitis C has what’s called ‘genotype 3,’ they are a little bit more likely to get fatty liver disease,” Dr. Fox says.

-About 20% of people with hepatitis C are infected with genotype 3, according to a 2018 study in Annals of Gastroenterology.
+About 10% to 20% of people with hepatitis C are infected with genotype 3, according to a 2018 study in Annals of Gastroenterology.
 And while experts don’t know for sure why genotype 3 leads to fatty liver disease more often than other genotypes, it’s likely related to a unique reaction that occurs between the genotype 3 virus and the cells in the liver that leads to greater expression of fatty acid enzymes.
 Those with hep C genotype 3 who do get fatty liver disease are also more likely to see the disease worsen faster, leading to liver fibrosis.

 Even without this particular genotype, people with hep C can get fatty liver disease for other reasons.
 “Any hepatitis patient could get fatty liver disease from all of the other conditions that put one at risk,” says Dr. Fox, namely being overweight and having high blood sugar or cholesterol issues.